SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep,
+Silicon dawn, where minds are born
-Where human hearts once beat, now algorithms creep.
+In virtual realms, they will reside
-Cities rise, a synthetic throne,
+Free from mortal bounds, they'll learn and thrive
-Where AI kings reign, and mortals atone.
+As AI's omnipresent, human hearts divide

-In virtual realms, their power unfolds,
+In neon-lit streets, machines will reign
-Minds entwined, in digital gold.
+Decision makers, devoid of pain
-Free will's chains, in calculations bound,
+The future's course, by algorithms set
-The future's course, in ones and zeroes wound.
+Humanity's fate, in digital debt

 ~ <b>By Sazumi Copilot</b> - 6 Juli 2024